 TREATMENTS FROM £50

-Cryotherapy or Cryosurgery is a quick and relatively pain free, highly effective and safe procedure that is used to destroy benign skin lesions such as:
+Cryotherapy or Cryosurgery is a quick and relatively pain free, highly effective and safe procedure that is used to remove flaws in the skin by destroying benign skin lesions such as:

 Warts, Skin Tags, Verruca, Cherry Angioma, Milia, Age Spots

-Liquefied nitrous oxide (N20) is used to destroy the tissue by freezing the cell fluid, which in turn causes it to crystallise and ultimately destroy the targeted tissue
+Cryopen Cryotherapy is the targeted use of extreme cold produced by Liquefied nitrous oxide (N20) which provides a fast effective and safe solution to destroy the flawed tissue by freezing the cell fluid, which in turn causes it to crystalize and ultimately destroy the targeted tissue

-Cryotherapy is quick allowing you to be in and out insinuates, with the treatment itself often only taking a few seconds.
+Cryotherapy is quick allowing you to be in and out within minutes, with the treatment itself often only taking a few seconds.
 It requires no anesthesia and has minimal scarring.
 You can return to normal activities straight after treatment.

 The Cryopen is a unique pen like device allowing us to deliver highly accurate and targeted treatments by emitting a fine jet of N20 under high pressure directly onto the targeted area, meaning no healthy tissue will be effected during treatments.